jtx007/postlight-employee-directory/README.md

 $ npm run test
 ```

-This will spin up the development server at `localhost:3000` and allow you to see the app live!
+This will spin up the development server at the port it mentions after spinning up the [backend]((https://github.com/jtx007/postlight-employee-directory-api)) API and allow you to see the app live!

 ## Technical Design